vsm/vsm-template-generator/README.md

     A [__sponsor__ is needed](https://github.com/sponsors/stcruy)
     for this top design &amp; planned implementation.
   <br>
-  Is “embargo-until-funding” a good approach?
+  Is this “embargo-until-funding” a good approach?&thinsp;
   Who knows? (and comments are welcome).
   Yet it is foolish to keep doing the same thing
   (=to give everything away for free)